frixo3190/neato-connected/README.md

 :-------------------------:|:-------------------------:
 ![ha-card](./pics/esphome/ha-card.png) |  ![ha-card-settings](./pics/esphome/ha-card-settings.png)

+Now due to the shutdown of the cloud for the neato robots, there are three options to get out of this mess:
+- Buy a new robot.
+    - Cons: Costs $$$.
+    - Pros: But maximum WAF and no skills required
+- Open the robot.
+    - Cons: Skills required.
+    - Pros: WAF is likely good and price is $
+- Drill through the bumper.
+    - Cons: WAF at risk.
+    - Pros: Less skills required and price is $

+### What is supported?

 **We would like to support all robots where an debug interface, or other controls, is accessible, but since we only have easy access to test on a D3 and D5, we can only test on those.
 If you have another robot, please open an discussion so we can verify that it works or add support for it!**

 As far as we know, only the D3, D4, D5, D7 and D7 has the firmware `4.5.3` and currenly the config is based on that so the robots that should work with that firmware is as follows:
 - Confirmed working: **D3, D5, D7**
 - Should work, need confirmation: **D4, D6**
+- Should work with some work: **D70-D85, Connected**

 **Trickier robots**
 - D8 (probably D9, D10) - These robots use a compleatly different board, chip and firmware, and because the debug interface seams to be behind a password lock, this cannot be controlled directly.

-#### How-to connect
+### What do I need?
-Sadly to be able to repair your neato vacuum you **need to access an USB port or debug pins** to be able to connect to the debug interface.
+Sadly to be able to repair your neato vacuum you **need to access an USB port or debug pins** to be able to connect to the debug interface, we will be going through the different options to access these pins, as well as everything you need for a full locally controlled setup!

 # Getting started!